|Artist's Statement||Quotes about tdnda Kooluris Dobbs||Commission Agreements||Commercial Clients|

 A native of New Jersey in Canada, Linda has done extensive work in both painting and photography.
 Having received degrees from such eminent schools as Pine Manor College in Chestnut Hill, Mass. and The School of Visual Arts in New York and having studied at La Sorbonne in Paris, she received honors and awards along the way.

 Her portrait work includes such luminaries as ballerina Karen Kain, musician Bruce Cockburn, writers Brian Moore and Richard B. Wright, The Hon.
 David Peterson, former Premier of Ontario, the Hon.
 Henry N.R.
 Jackman, 25th Lieutenant Governor of Ontario, the Hon.
 Barbara McDougall, Dr. Bernard Ostry, Dr. Sylvia Ostry, the Hon.
-Edwin A. Goodman, Dr. Anne Tanenbaum, Dr. Marvelle Koffler, Dr. Pierre Lassonde, Mr. Warren Goldring; Prof. Vern Krishna and Judge Ronald St. John Macdonald.
+Edwin A. Goodman, Dr. Anne Tanenbaum, Dr. Marvelle Koffler, Dr. Pierre Lassonde, Mr. Warren Goldring; Prof. Vern Krishna, Judge Ronald St. John Macdonald and Stephen Coxford.

 Photography plays a key role in her style, capturing images on the road, then stripping away all non-essential elements in her pieces in the studio.
 She has produced Limited Edition prints and Posters International has published her photographs and paintings.